TooTallNate/node-buffers/README.markdown

 buffers
 =======

-Treat a collection of Buffers as a single contiguous Buffer.
+Treat a collection of Buffers as a single contiguous partially mutable Buffer.

 Where possible, operations execute without creating a new Buffer and copying everything over.